Phases of the penetration testing process

 A vulnerability scanner “actively communicates with the target system, sends the malicious packets and analyses the results, which can then be exported to PDF, HTML, CSV and other formats” (Rasskazov, 2013, p.
 58).
 Typical vulnerability management software obtains the results and provides a comprehensive dashboard to present the results.
 “It can build trends, sort the results by criticality, and keep additional records, for example business purpose of the system or location” (Rodger, 2013, p.
 48).
 The software’s reporting component can generate the compliance reports against widely used standards, for example PCI DSS, ISO 27001, or against the corporate policies, for example the percentage of computers with outdated software or weak password policy.
 Nexpose and other vendors include the vulnerability management software in the package with vulnerability scanners, while other vendors (e.g., Nessus) sell the software separately.

-The penetration test report typically two sections: The executive summary and the technical report.
 “Primarily, the pentesters and their work is judged by their report” (Velu, 2013, p.
 7).
-Pen test report writers address key considerations: Who is the audience of the report (e.g., senior management or IT staff), the purpose of testing, necessary procedures are justified, and required actions stated clearly.
+The penetration test report typically has two primary sections: the Executive Summary, intended for management, and the Technical Report, which contains detailed findings for the IT staff.
+The penetration test report addresses the following key considerations: who is the audience of the report (e.g., senior management or IT staff), the purpose of testing, necessary procedures are justified, and required actions stated clearly.
 “A report should present outcome of the whole project by including objectives, used methodology, successful exploits, root cause of those exploits and recommendations” (Chaudhary, 2013, p.18).
 The report will offer an assessment of technical risk, business risk, reputational risk, and compliance risk.
-The key part of a penetration testing is the findings: Customers will want to prioritize the remediation activities according to classification of the findings.
+The key part of a penetration testing is the findings: customers will want to prioritize the remediation activities according to classification of the findings.

 The final report is a collection of all of the ethical hacker’s discoveries made during the evaluation.
 Vulnerabilities that were found to exist are explained and avoidance procedures specified.
 If the ethical hacker’s activities were noticed at all, the response of the client’s staff is described and suggestions for improvements are made.
 If social engineering testing exposed problems, advice is offered on how to raise awareness.
 This is the main point of the whole exercise: it does clients no good just to tell them that they have problems.
 The report must include specific advice on how to close the vulnerabilities and keep them closed.
 The actual techniques employed by the testers are never revealed.
 This is because the person delivering the report can never be sure just who will have access to that report once it is in the client’s hands.
 (Palmer, 2001, p.
 779)